thoughtspot/thoughtspot.github.io/_appliance/azure/azure-cluster-install.md

 $ tar -C /usr/local/scaligent -zxpf <release-number>.tar.gz './bin/tscli'
 ```

+2. Take a machine snapshot prior to the release deployment, as a best practice.

 3. Create the cluster.<br>
 Run `tscli cluster create` to create the cluster.
 ```